By Thomas E. Patterson

 This research is partially funded by Rebecca Donatelli, with special thanks to the USC Annenberg Center on Communication Leadership & Policy.

 Listen to Thomas Patterson discuss the report with Shorenstein Center director Nicco Mele on our Media and Politics Podcast.
+Subscribe to the podcast on iTunes, Google Play, iHeart Radio or Stitcher.

 Introduction and Methodology